Michael Hahn: Political career

 The following year Hahn was elected to the New Orleans city school board at the age of 22; he ran the school system as its director.
 He joined the Democratic party faction led by Pierre Soulé.
 In the Presidential Election of 1860, Hahn supported Stephen Douglas.
 He was fluent in English, French and German.

-In 1860 Hahn opposed secession, delivering a pro-Union speech in Lafayette Square.
+In 1860, Hahn opposed secession, delivering a pro-Union speech in Lafayette Square.
 He avoided taking an oath of allegiance to the Confederacy.
-Opposed to secession and a supporter of the Union, Hahn was elected in 1862 as a Republican and the U.S. representative from Louisiana's 2nd congressional district.
+Opposed to secession and a supporter of the Union, Hahn was elected in 1862 as the U.S. representative from Louisiana's 2nd congressional district.
 This incorporated most of New Orleans, which had been occupied by Union forces.

 Hahn was one of two Louisiana Representatives seated in the 37th Congress, which adjourned on March 4, 1863, during the Civil War.
 Eventually, Hahn advised that there should be no more representation from Louisiana until it was "reconstructed."
 During his time in Washington, Hahn met and befriended President Abraham Lincoln.